AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 ---
-title: Reducing Your Update Cycle Time
+title: Reduce Your Update Cycle Time
-zendesk_id: 360016732071
+description: Learn how to reduce your update cycle time.
 ---
+# Reduce Update Cycle Processing Time

 MBI syncs with your database throughout the day to replicate new data, ensuring that your dashboards always show the latest information.